Yoshimi/yoshimi/Docs/1stReadMe.txt

 abrolag@users.sourceforge.net

-for the sake of completeness there is now some info on ZynAddSubFx from its beginning up to the time of the Yoshimi fork.
+for the sake of completeness there is some info on ZynAddSubFx from its beginning up to the time of the Yoshimi fork.